All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

 USP 130.
 Fieldwork in Racial and Ethnic Communities (4)

 (Same as ETHN 107.)
 This is a research course examining social, economic, and political issues in ethnic and racial communities through fieldwork.
 Topics are examined through a variety of research methods which may include interviews and archival, library, and historical research.
 Prerequisites: upper-division standing.

 USP 132.
 African Americans, Religion, and the City (4)

 (Same as ETHN 188.)
 This course details the history of African American migration to urban areas after World War I and World War II and explores the role of religion in their lives as well as the impact that their religious experiences had upon the cities in which they lived.
 Prerequisites: upper-division standing.

 USP 133.
 Social Inequality and Public Policy (4)

-(Same as SOC 152.)
+(Same as SOCI 152.)
 Primary focus on understanding and analyzing poverty and public policy.
 Analysis of how current debates and public policy initiatives mesh with alternative social scientific explanations of poverty.
 Prerequisites: upper-division standing.